Considering Teachery vs Teachable?

 #6 Hosting Files

-This means you’ll have an extra cost involved with hosting your video files on top of the monthly cost of using the Teachery platform.
+This means you’ll have an extra cost with hosting your video files on top of the monthly cost of using the Teachery platform.

 Teachable 5 Teachery1